«MTS.GeoSearch» missing person search service launched by Liza Alert in conjunction with telecom operator

 • Data transfer will occur automatically after a request from Liza Alert.

-• For this, an encrypted channel developed specifically for interaction with the search team will be used.
+• This will use an encrypted channel developed specifically for interaction with the search team.

 • According to the CEO of MTS, the service will comply with current legislation on the protection of personal data.

-The Minister of Digital Development, Communications and Mass Media, Maksut Shadaev, who was also at this meeting, noted that modern technologies do indeed allow for quick and accurate location determination.
-However, the issue of data confidentiality is still open, especially when it comes to searching for missing people.
+The Minister of Digital Development, Communications and Mass Media, Maksut Shadaev, who was also at this meeting, noted that modern technologies really allow you to quickly and accurately determine the location.
+However, the issue of data confidentiality still remains open, especially when it comes to searching for missing people.

 Maksut Shadaev, head of the Ministry of Digital Development